Application period for 2019 program to run November 12, 2018 – February 1, 2019

-The CDCM Materials Research Science and Engineering Center is hosting a Research Experience for Teachers (RET) program.
+The CDCM Materials Research Science and Engineering Center is hosting a Research Experience for Teachers (RET) program in 2019.
 Each summer, science teachers from local elementary schools will participate in a 7 week program where they work alongside faculty and graduate students, participating in high-level research projects within the field of materials science.
 In addition to the research component, RET staff and faculty will guide teachers to develop and teach materials science-based lessons that connect current research to K-5 science and mathematics curricula in the classroom, and promote materials science as an exciting career field that allows K-5 students to apply their math and science education to real-world problems.

 The long-term goals of our RET program are to motivate and improve elementary school student-learning in engineering and establish a collaborative partnership between our selected schools and CDCM faculty through inquiry-based experiences in materials science.